 Galileo’s inclined plane

-Place the ball in the upper position on the inclined plane and watch the ball rolling down.
-Pay attention to the time intervals between the determined – increasingly longer and longer – sections.
+Put the ball in the upper position on the inclined plane, release it and watch it roll down.
+Notice the time intervals between the specific sections which gradually get longer and longer.

-The ball while rolling down the plane and being affected by the gravity field, is accelerating, in other words: it is gaining more and more speed.
-Thanks to that, and despite the sections becoming longer and longer, it needs the same amount of time to cover them.
-The lengths of the subsequent sections remain in the ratio described by the negative numbers: 1, 3, 5, 7, … The second section is three times the length of the first one.
+A ball which rolls down a plane and is attracted by gravity accelerates, in other words it gains more and more speed.
+Thus, despite the sections getting longer, it takes the same time to cover them.
+The lengths of the subsequent sections are in the ratio described by the sequential odd numbers: 1, 3, 5, 7, … The second section is three times the length of the first one.
 The third one is five times the length of the first one and so on.

-Galileo was the first to investigate this phenomenon around the year 1600.
+Galileo was the first to investigate this phenomenon in about 1600.
 His biggest problem was precise time measurement.
-In order to perform it, he was weighing the water flowing from the container on subsequent sections of the path.
-The experiment that you have just experienced is on the list of 10 the most beautiful experiments in the world.
+In order to perform it, he weighed water flowing from a container on subsequent sections of the path.
+The experiment that you have just conducted is on the list of 10 most wonderful experiments in the world.